-Abstract.
 This paper presents a new method of measuring performance when positives are rare and investigates whether Chomsky-like grammar representations are useful for learning accurate comprehensible predictors of members of biological sequence families.
-The positive-only learning framework of the Inductive Logic Programming (ILP) system CProgol is used to generate a grammar for recognising a class of proteins known as human neuropeptide precursors (NPPs).
+The positiveonly learning framework of the Inductive Logic Programming (ILP) system CProgol is used to generate a grammar for recognising a class of proteins known as human neuropeptide precursors (NPPs).
+As far as these authors are aware, this is both the first biological grammar learnt using ILP and the first real-world scientific application of the positive-only learning framework of CProgol.
 Performance is measured using both predictive accuracy and a new cost function, Relative Advantage (RA).
 The RA results show that searching for NPPs by using our best NPP predictor as a filter is more than 100 times more efficient than randomly selecting proteins for synthesis and testing them for biological activity.
-Predictive accuracy is not a good measure of performance for this domain because it does not discriminate well between NPP recognition models: despite covering varying numbers of (the rare) positives, all the models are awarded a similar (high) score by predictive accuracy because they all exclude most of the abundant negatives.
+The highest RA was achieved by a model which includes grammar-derived features.
+This RA is significantly higher than the best RA achieved without the use of the grammar-derived features.

-1 Introduction
+1. Introduction

 This paper presents a new method of measuring performance when positives are rare and attempts to answer, by way of a case-study, the question of whether grammatical representations are useful for learning from biological sequence data.
 We address the question by refuting the following null hypothesis.

-Null hypothesis: The most accurate comprehensible multi-strategy predictors of biological sequence families do not employ Chomsky-like grammar representations.
+Null hypothesis: The most accurate comprehensible multi-strategy predictor in our study does not employ Chomsky-like grammar representations.